 The Federal Child Support Guidelines apply to married parents and the Alberta Child Support Guidelines apply to unmarried parents.
-The law is the same and the amounts you pay whether you are married or unmarried are the same.
+Whether married or unmarried, you pay the same amounts.

 The law sets out the appropriate amount of support based on the payor’s gross annual income, the province where he or she lives, and the number of children.
-Child support is not based on the payee’s income.
-Child support is usually paid monthly.
+Child support is not based on the payee’s income and the payor parent usually pays monthly.

-All parents in the same province, who earn the same gross annual income and have the same number of children they are paying support for, pay the same monthly child support amount.
+All parents in the same province, who earn the same gross annual income and have the same number of children they are paying support for, pay the same monthly amount because of the Guidelines.

 For example, if you earn $80,000, live in Alberta, and have two children, your base child support is $1,169.00 per month.

-Under the Federal Child Support Guidelines, shared parenting is defined as each parent having 40% or more of parenting time with the children.
-A more broad, contextual analysis is used to calculated child support because both parents are incurring similar basic costs to care for the children.
-For the same reasons, child support is calculated differently where siblings live with different parents.
+Under the Federal Child Support Guidelines, shared parenting is each parent having 40% or more of parenting time with the children.
+A more broad, contextual analysis is used to calculate support because both parents incur similar basic costs to care for the children.
+For the same reasons, it is calculated differently where siblings live with different parents.

 2. Special or extraordinary expenses are discretionary based on what is necessary for the children and reasonable for the family.